ngesa254/upendo/README.md

 - Q&A chatbots: Create intelligent chatbots capable of interacting with stored documents.
 - Vector DB: Explore the role of Vector DB in building scalable RAG systems.

+### Demo

+1. Llama Index Chatbot using Gemini, Streamlit and deployed with App Engine
+2. LangChains Chatbot using Gemini, Streamlit and deployed with App Engine

 This workshop will provide developers, engineers and researchers with a solid foundation in using Gemini and LangChain for RAG applications.

 ### Audience levels